onurbabat/VaR-Portfolio-Algorithm/README.md

 # VaR-Portfolio-Algorithm

-The project provides an alternative algorithm to solve VaR Portfolio Allocation Problem with Sample Average Approximation.
+The project provides a novel approximation algorithm to solve computationally difficult VaR Portfolio Allocation Problem with Sample Average Approximation approach.

-The algorithm uses the duality in Integer Programming and Markowitz Portfolio Theory.
+Modern portfolio theory, chance constrained programming, value-at-risk concepts are studied.

 The test set is provided in the folder.